Recommendations

 Key Recommendations

 Escalate early.
-Consult a senior doctor in emergency medicine or paediatrics immediately if you suspect bacterial meningitis in a child aged <16 years.
-Seek immediate support from a consultant in emergency medicine, paediatrics, anaesthesia, or intensive care if you suspect meningococcal meningitis (or there are other signs of meningococcal disease), or if there are features of shock or raised intracranial pressure.[26]
+Consult a senior doctor in emergency medicine or paediatrics immediately if you suspect bacterial meningitis in a child.
 Bacterial meningitis is life-threatening and requires urgent intervention and possible critical care input.

 Features of meningococcal disease other than meningococcal meningitis are not covered in this topic.
 See Meningococcal disease.